raffaelladevita/clas12-timeline/README.md

 - data monitoring for physics timelines is handled by the [`qa-physics/` subdirectory](qa-physics);
   see [its documentation](qa-physics/README.md)

-### Stage 2: Timeline Production and QA
+### Step 2: Timeline Production and QA

-After Stage 1 is complete, run the following Stage 2 scripts to produce the timeline `HIPO` files and to run the automatic QA procedures.
-Run them with no arguments to print the usage guides.
+After Step 1 is complete, run the following Step 2 scripts to produce the timeline HIPO files and to run the automatic QA procedures.
+There is one script for each timeline type: run them with no arguments to print the usage guides:

 ```bash
 bin/run-detectors-timelines.sh